AY2526S1-CS2103-F10-1/tp/docs/DeveloperGuide.md

 |   `4`    | financial advisor      | broadcast information to clients through email                                                   | update them accordingly with market news                                                                                      |
 |   `4`    | financial advisor      | set up meeting invites through google / zoom                                                     | book the time of my clients in advance                                                                                        |

+---

 ### Use cases

+Presented below are the detailed use cases of FAContactsPro, outlining the typical ways users are expected to interact with the system.

+---

 **System: FAContactsPro**